Wondering if it is safe to give your baby a pacifier? Confused about the different opinions?

 Check the pacifier before every use, especially if your baby is teething, and replace it at the first sign of wear or weakness.
 For hygiene reasons, we recommend changing the pacifier at least after two months of use.

 Q3: Is the shape of the pacifier and the nipples it contains important?

 Yes, because only orthodontic pacifiers contribute to the healthy development of the baby’s jaws and teeth.

 How many pacifiers to buy?

 In most cases, a baby is unlikely to last long on one nipple.
 This is because kids (especially those who have erupted teeth) often chew pacifiers and damage them.
 So the frequency of purchase depends on your baby’s habits and the material from which the nipple is made.
 Besides, nipples are often lost, so it is always best to keep a few “proven” ones in reserve.

 In any case, a six-monthly visit to the dentist is recommended for children from 3 years of age.

 The original purpose of pacifiers is to soothe and comfort a baby.

-If your baby’s habit of using a pacifier lasts long, it is important to try to prevent using it regularly by the time he turns 2 or 3 years old, especially if signs of a problem are beginning to appear, such as a reverse bite (where the upper teeth are behind the teeth Below it instead of in front of it).
+If your baby’s habit of using a pacifier lasts long, it is essential to prevent using it regularly by the time he turns 2 or 3 years old!

 The information in this article is only a guide for educational purposes only and should not be construed as a substitute for advice from a medical professional or healthcare provider.